Bhadrakali Mishra: Social and political legacy

 Following his passing, the Nepali Congress unanimously approved a condolence motion that was sponsored by late Girija Prasad Koirala, the then President of the Nepali Congress and care-taker Prime Minister of Nepal.
 Speaking at the meeting, Koirala noted that in Mishra's demise, the nation had lost a statesman and a true democrat.
 Condolence messages were also delivered by the Ambassadors of China, Japan and India, and numerous political activists and civil society members.

-He was also often cited as one of the only representatives of the marginalized and impoverished Terai/Madhesh community in the Governance and political structures in Kathmandu.
+He was also often cited as one of the only representatives of the marginalised and impoverished Terai/Madhesh community in the Governance and political structures in Kathmandu.

 On the eve of the promulgation of the Constitution of Nepal-2015, Nepali civil society leaders including Sushil Pyakurel, Kapil Shrestha, Dharmendra Jha, Charan Prasai, Dinesh Tripathi, and many others issued a statement recalling the contributions of and paying homage to Bhadrakali Mishra, along with leaders including B.P.
 Koirala, Tanka Prasad Acharya, Pushpalal Shrestha, Madan Bhandari, Mahendra Narayan Nidhi and Gajendra Narayan Singh as "dreamers of a democratic Nepal."